BelkacemYerfa/blk/README.md

 - Expression-oriented: every block returns a value
 - Minimal syntax: easy to read and parse
-- Dynamically typed, no explicit type declarations
-- Interpreted: fast feedback, no build steps required
+- Statically typed, compiler can infer types or you can annotate them
+- Compiled: ahead-of-time compilation to efficient machine code
+- Simple module system with imports
 - Structs, enums, maps, arrays — all built-in
 - Powerful block scoping and control flow
-- Unified declaration model using `::` and `:=`

 ---